-SCRI and Mylnefield Research Services (MRS) Ltd, the commercial arm of the Institute, are successful in gaining competitive research contracts from government departments and agencies, statutory Levy Boards, grower organisations, international agencies, the European Union, commercial companies, local government, and some Charities, Research Councils, and Trust funds, although we are largely excluded from submitting applications to the latter three sources.
+SCRI and Mylnefield Research Services (MRS) Ltd, the commercial arm of the Institute, are successful in gaining competitive research contracts from government departments and agencies, statutory Levy Boards, grower organisations, international agencies, the European Union, commercial companies, local government, some Charities, Research Councils, and Trust funds, although we are largely excluded from submitting applications to the latter three sources.
 In February 2000, the Mylnefield Trust was registered; the Trust will support scientific research at SCRI by making gifts, grants, loans, or payments to the Institute subject to meeting its objectives.
 Also in February 2000, Mylnefield Holdings Ltd was established.
 Mylnefield Holdings Ltd is legally separate from SCRI and MRS Ltd but will obtain licences to SCRI technology and other necessary third-party technology that will enable it to establish spin-out companies.
 The new company will transfer money to SCRI and MRS Ltd through royalty and/or milestone payments.

-In the two years to 31 March 2003, the Institute has spent over £5 million on capital equipment, which has allowed it to upgrade its glasshouses, controlled environment, and laboratory facilities, and invest in sophisticated analytical equipment.
-This, along with further funding to replace another glasshouse in 2004, has enhanced the

-Institute's ability to bid for competitive funding, has raised its international competitiveness, and has enabled the development of additional research programmes.
-The Institute is also continuing to develop proposals for the possible setting up of a Science Park at its Mylnefield site.
-The Institute is undertaking discussions with the relevant parties but will require the consent of SEERAD prior to any agreements being concluded.
+million on capital equipment, upgrading of glasshouses, controlled environment, and laboratory facilities, and investment in sophisticated analytical equipment.
+This, along with further funding to replace another glasshouse in 2004, enhances the Institute's ability to bid for competitive funding, has raised its international competitiveness, and has enabled the development of additional research programmes.
+The Institute is also continuing to develop outline proposals for the possible setting up of a Science Park at its Mylnefield site.
+The Institute has prepared a vision and is undertaking discussions with the relevant parties.
+It will require the consent of SEERAD prior to any agreements being concluded.

-The Institute has also invested in quality management systems, receiving accreditation under the ISO9001:2000 standard in October 2002, and has initiated an Institute-wide information and document management system, including a comprehensive upgrade of the Institute's intranet and web site, for implementation by August 2003.
+management systems, receiving accreditation under the ISO9001:2000 standard and accreditation under ISO14001: 1996 is currently being sought.
+The Institute mounted an Institute-wide information and document management system (SIMS), and a comprehensive upgrade of the Institute's intranet and web site was implemented in August 2003.
 In addition, Mylnefield Research Services Limited (MRS) is now operating to Good Laboratory Practice Standard (an international standard) in the Lipid Unit.
-Staff have also received several awards including the Jones Bateman Cup awarded to R. M. Brennan for achievements in fruit breeding and the Scottish Horticultural Medal awarded to J. R. Hillman for services to horticultural science.
-K. J. Oparka was also promoted to Individual Merit Promotion Band 2 in July 2002.
 SCRI is accredited under the Investors in People scheme.

-SCRI provides the base and secretariat for The Scottish Society for Crop Research (SSCR), a registered Friendly Society formed in 1981 by the amalgamation of The Scottish Society for Research in Plant Breeding and The Scottish Horticultural Research Association.
+The Scottish Society for Crop Research (SSCR), a registered Friendly Society formed in 1981 by the amalgamation of The Scottish Society for Research in Plant Breeding and The Scottish Horticultural Research Association.